MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-ndis-packet-timestamping.md

 The default setting for the **\*PtpHardwareTimestamp** keyword is disabled and all types of hardware timestamping support in the NIC hardware should be disabled by default.

-### Start: edit around notes, fix references to ptp over udp blah blah..., look for antything that sould be aded to reporting caps/config page.

-## how miniport informs ndis which timestamping capabilites are ecurrently enabled(move to page on reporting current config)
+## how miniport informs ndis which timestamping capabilites are ecurrently enabled(add to page on reporting current config? fix udp over  references)
 The miniport generates the [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](ndis-status-timestamp-current-config.md) status indication to inform NDIS of the various timestamping capabilities which are currently enabled.

-The flags within the TimestampFlags field in the NDIS_TIMESTAMP_CAPABILITIES structure which correspond to hardware timestamping are `PtpV2OverUdpIPv4EventMsgReceiveHw`, `PtpV2OverUdpIPv4AllMsgReceiveHw`, `PtpV2OverUdpIPv4EventMsgTransmitHw`, `PtpV2OverUdpIPv4AllMsgTransmitHw`, `PtpV2OverUdpIPv6EventMsgReceiveHw`, `PtpV2OverUdpIPv6AllMsgReceiveHw`, `PtpV2OverUdpIPv6EventMsgTransmitHw`, `PtpV2OverUdpIPv6AllMsgTransmitHw`, `AllReceiveHw`, `AllTransmitHw` and `TaggedTransmitHw`.
-The **CrossTimestamp** field in the NDIS_TIMESTAMP_CAPABILITIES structure for NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG status indicates if hardware cross timestamping is enabled. -* add list to overview?*
+The flags within the **TimestampFlags** field in the [**NDIS_TIMESTAMP_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities) structure that correspond to hardware timestamping are `PtpV2OverUdpIPv4EventMsgReceiveHw`, `PtpV2OverUdpIPv4AllMsgReceiveHw`, `PtpV2OverUdpIPv4EventMsgTransmitHw`, `PtpV2OverUdpIPv4AllMsgTransmitHw`, `PtpV2OverUdpIPv6EventMsgReceiveHw`, `PtpV2OverUdpIPv6AllMsgReceiveHw`, `PtpV2OverUdpIPv6EventMsgTransmitHw`, `PtpV2OverUdpIPv6AllMsgTransmitHw`, `AllReceiveHw`, `AllTransmitHw` and `TaggedTransmitHw`.
+The **CrossTimestamp** field in the [**NDIS_TIMESTAMP_CAPABILITIES**](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities) structure for **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indicates if hardware cross timestamping is enabled. -* add list to overview? with descriptions.. separatee hw, sw, cross*

 If the **\*PtpHardwareTimestamp** keyword indicates that hardware timestamping is enabled, the relevant hardware timestamping capabilities of the NIC hardware should be enabled and the miniport driver should report which hardware timestamping capabilities have been enabled by generating the [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](ndis-status-timestamp-current-config.md) status indication.

+### Determining which hardware timestamping capabilities to enable

-**Exactly which hardware timestamping capabilities should be enabled** depends on the capabilities of the NIC hardware.
+Exactly which hardware timestamping capabilities should be enabled depends on the capabilities of the NIC hardware.
 As outlined on (ADD LINK), **the main scenario** which needs to be addressed is PTP version 2 over UDP (for both IPv4 and IPv6) operating in 2 step mode.
 This is the scenario that the **\*PtpHardwareTimestamp** keyword addresses.
-Supporting hardware timestamping for PTP version 2 over UDP (in 2 step mode) for both Rx and Tx direction should be the main consideration when determining which hardware timestamping capabilities in hardware should be enabled when this keyword is set to enabled. -(<make less wordy?) *also add some info to overview and/or current config page ("For more info on which caps shuold be enabled, see...)  *
+Supporting hardware timestamping for PTP version 2 over UDP (in 2 step mode) for both Rx and Tx direction should be the main consideration when determining which hardware timestamping capabilities in hardware should be enabled when this keyword is set to enabled. -(<make less wordy? "addressed?") *also add some info to overview and/or current config page ("For more info on which caps shuold be enabled, see...)  *

 For example, if the NIC hardware only supports `PtpV2OverUDPIPv4EventMsgReceiveHw`, `PtpV2OverUDPIPv6EventMsgReceiveHw` and `TaggedTransmitHw` capabilities and the **\*PtpHardwareTimestamp** keyword is enabled, then the miniport can turn on these hardware timestamping capabilities.